carpentries-incubator/python-ecology-lesson/episodes/visualizing-matplotlib.md

 ## Challenge - Add a third axis

-We can go deeper in our exploration of the hindfoot lenght variable.
+Let's explore the data for the hindfoot length variable more deeply.
-Add a third axis to the plot we've been working on, where you'll add a histogram of the hindfoot length.
+Add a third axis to the plot we've been working on, for a histogram of the hindfoot length.
 For this you can add the argument `kind = hist` to an additional `.plot()` method call.

 After that, there's a few things you can do to make this graph look nicer.